johnjohncom/kordocserver_demo/README.md

-# GitHub, GitHub Enterprise Description and Help documents in Korean
+# GitHub Copilot documents in Korean